 This is what I use to help me develop that very important mind muscle connection inside the back, so that I can recruit my lats much better when I do pull downs.
 I try to reset my scapula before every repetition to ensure that my scapula is being initiated.
 While doing the 10 repetitions (as seen in the photos below) I am doing scapula retractions to help initiate the scapula and when I do this, I am flexing the scapula as hard as I can for one second, then following through by pulling the bar down towards my chest.

 Step 5: Pull Through Pinkies/Elbows

-This is a great tip that I wish I knew about YEAR’s ago when I was first training.
+This is a great tip that I wish I knew about YEARs ago when I was first training.
 You’ll notice on the photo below that I only have my pinkies and ring fingers on the bar.
-The ring finger’s only on there so that I can have the stability of the bar, but the purpose of this is to demonstrate what I am trying to queue when I’m pulling through the bar.
-I’m not just thinking of gripping the bar, rather I’m trying to pull with all of my force through my pinkies and I’m focusing on trying to bring my elbow down and pull through it, which will ultimately help you recruit your lats each time you perform this exercise.
+The ring finger is only on there so that I can have the stability of the bar, but the purpose of this is to demonstrate what I am trying to queue when I’m pulling through the bar.
+I’m not just thinking of gripping the bar, rather I’m trying to pull with all of my force through my pinkies.
+Then, I’m focusing on trying to bring my elbow down and pull through it, which will ultimately help you recruit your lats each time you perform this exercise.

 Step 6: “Pulling” It All Together

 The final step that I want to show you all is the use of an overhand grip.
 You’ll notice in the photo below, that my thumbs are over the bar which helps minimize the role that my biceps play on each repetition, which helps me to immensely queue myself even more to pull through my pinkies.